astrotyan/job_listings/README.md

-Web scraping project on the analysis to job postings from AWS and Azure.
+Web scraping project on the analysis of job postings from AWS and Azure.